Statistical and Computational Efficiency for Smooth Tensor Estimation with Unknown Permutations: Smooth tensor model with unknown permutation

 \begin{example}[Co-authorship networks] Consider a co-authorship network consisting of $d$ nodes (authors) in total.
 We say there exists a hyperedge of size $m$ between nodes $(i_1,\ldots,i_m)$ if the authors $i_1,\ldots,i_m$ have co-authored at least one paper.
 The resulting $m$-uniform hypergraph is represented as an order-$m$ (symmetric) adjacency tensor.
 Our model is then expressed as

-In this setting, we can interpret the permutation $\pi$ as the affinity measures of authors, and the function $f$ represents the $m$-way interaction among authors.
+for all $i_1< \cdots < i_m$.
+We interpret the permutation $\pi$ as the affinity measures of authors, and the function $f$ represents the $m$-way interaction between authors.
 The parametric model~\citep{wang2018learning} imposes logistic function $f(x_1,\ldots,x_m)=(1+\exp(-\beta x_1x_2\cdots x_m))^{-1}$.
 By contrast, our nonparametric model allows unknown $f$ and learns the function directly from data. \end{example}

+Our model~\eqref{eq:rep} assumes an equal-sized grid design $\{1/d,2/d,\ldots,d/d\}$ from the generative function $f$.
+One can also extend the model to unbalanced designs; i.e., the signal tensor is generated from $f$ based on

+where the design points $\{x_i\}_{i\in[d]}$ may be modeled as either fixed latent variables or i.i.d.\ random variables from a probability distribution supported on $[0,1]$.
+The random design model has been developed in the literature of graphons and hypergraphons~\citep{chan2014consistent,gao2015rate,klopp2017oracle,balasubramanian2021nonparametric}.
+Our paper will focus on the grid design~\eqref{eq:rep}, and we will also discuss the extension to~\eqref{eq:randommodel} whenever possible.

+Our model has equal dimension and the same permutation along $m$ modes.
+The results for non-symmetric tensors with $m$ distinct permutations are similar but require extra notations; for brevity exclude this case from the theoretical analysis and instead evaluate its empirical performance in the Appendix A.2.